 I’m an Assistant Professor of Critical Design in the Department of Human-Centered Design at Delft University of Technology, the Netherlands.
-I’m interested in the relations between design, culture and politics, but more recently have been focusing on the ways in which different conceptions of the future influence the design and deployment of smart city technologies.
+I’m generally interested in the relations between design, culture and politics, but more recently have been focusing on the ways in which different conceptions of the future influence the design and deployment of smart city technologies.

 You can find a (mostly updated) list of my publications here.

 Born and raised in Israel, I lived in Vancouver, Canada for over a decade, and am now living in The Hague (Netherlands).
 You can reach me at roy [at] digitalsustainability [dot] com

 Header image by Robert Duchesnay (Joseph Beuys visits Buckminster Fuller’s iconic geodesic dome of the Expo 67 pavilion on Montreal’s Île Sainte-Hélène).